luci/luci-go/lucicfg/doc/README.md

 * **builder**: a builder to launch when verifying a CL, see [luci.builder(...)](#luci.builder).
 Can also be a reference to a builder defined in another project.
 See [Referring to builders in other projects](#external_builders) for more details.
 Required.
 * **cq_group**: a CQ group to add the verifier to.
 Can be omitted if `cq_tryjob_verifier` is used inline inside some [luci.cq_group(...)](#luci.cq_group) declaration.
 * **result_visibility**: can be used to restrict the visibility of the tryjob results in comments on Gerrit.
 Valid values are `cq.COMMENT_LEVEL_FULL` and `cq.COMMENT_LEVEL_RESTRICTED` constants.
 Default is to give full visibility: builder name and full summary markdown are included in the Gerrit comment.
+* **cancel_stale**: Controls whether not yet finished builds previously triggered by CQ will be cancelled as soon as a substantially different patchset is uploaded to a CL.
+Default is True, meaning CQ will cancel.
 * **includable_only**: if True, this builder will only be triggered by CQ if it is also specified via `CQ-Include-Trybots:` on CL description.
 Default is False.
 See the explanation above for all details.
 For builders with `experiment_percentage` or `location_regexp` or `location_regexp_exclude`, don't specify `includable_only`.
 Such builders can already be forcefully added via `CQ-Include-Trybots:` in CL description.
 * **disable_reuse**: if True, a fresh build will be required for each CQ attempt.
 Default is False, meaning the CQ may re-use a successful build triggered before the current CQ attempt started.
 This option is typically used for verifiers which run presubmit scripts, which are supposed to be quick to run and provide additional OWNERS, lint, etc. checks which are useful to run against the latest revision of the CL's target branch.
 * **experiment_percentage**: when this field is present, it marks the verifier as experimental.
 Such verifier is only triggered on a given percentage of the CLs and the outcome does not affect the decicion whether a CL can land or not.
 This is typically used to test new builders and estimate their capacity requirements.
 May be combined with location_regexp and location_regexp_exclude.